Buildings

 About Climate Change and Buildings

-Buildings – work or office – are what we shelter in, and, in the developed world, we spend 90% of our time indoors (REF).
-So shelter is a good page to start with.
+Buildings – for work or office – are what we shelter in, and, in the so-called-developed world, we spend 90% of our time indoors (U.S. Environmental Protection Agency).
+So shelter is a good page to start with to take climate action.
+It’s right around you.

 Please consider that every single NEW home or office building built today is increasing climate change.
 Even if you have renewable energy and give back to the grid, carbon emissions result from the process of designing a building (computer use and meetings, etc), of manufacturing any new materials to build with, of transporting the materials, and of putting the structure together — all of this produces CO2, even if locally sourced.
 Think umpteen times before building a new place.

 Yet we need places to shelter – so what do we do?
-The three main steps you can do to fight climate change as regards your shelter are:
+The three main steps you can do to fight climate change as regards your shelter fall under 1) House and Home, 2) The Office, and 3) Where you Shop.
+These 3 sections are UNDER DEVELOPMENT.
+Then there is also How to Use Your House as a Climate Tool.

 - Choose small and efficient, in an environmentally friendly location that is way above sea level AND uses salvaged materials.
 Among them are the “tiny homes.”
 See our Article: Tiny Houses Fight Global Warming.
 However, also see, https://getpocket.com/explore/item/tiny-houses-look-marvellous-but-have-a-dark-side.
 I especially like the comment about a person needing to ‘feel grounded.’